 I’m very excited to share the artwork I created for latest album from acclaimed violinist Anne Akiko Meyers, Mirror in Mirror.
 Late last year Anne and I began discussing a trip to the desert to photograph her for a series of images to accompany the album she was working on.
 She describes the project — which took nearly 10 years to complete — as transcendent, reflective and very personal, so she wanted the artwork to reflect that.

-After some discussion, we realized there were a few too many obstacles to make a desert shoot a practical option.
-First, it was late in the year, which meant very short days and chilly weather.
-Second — and by far most importantly — is that Anne’s violin is the “Vieuxtemps” Guarneri del Gesu.
-Crafted in 1741 and in pristine condition, it’s considered to be one of the finest violins in existence.
+After some discussion we came up with a goal of creating a series of images depicting her in Death Valley and featuring her holding her violin, the “Vieuxtemps” Guarneri del Gesu.
+Crafted in 1741 and in pristine condition, the “Vieuxtemps” violin is considered to be one of the finest violins in existence.
 It was most recently purchased at a price estimated to be north of $16 million, making it the most valuable violin in the world.
-It does not go to the desert.

 I’ve listened to the album a couple times now and it’s beautiful.
 It features a mixture of original commissions and arrangements with a list of composers that includes Philip Glass, Arvo Pärt and Maurice Ravel.
 I recommend that you treat yourself by picking up a copy here.